 Right now, there's just a hint of promise for CBD improving skin conditions, none based on randomized trial research.
 For example, CBD was found in a preclinical in vitro study to display antiinflammatory, antiproliferative, and lipostatic effects that suggest it may potentially have some efficacy in treatments of skin conditions such as acne vulgaris.

 A case study reported that a daily dose of 2x300 mg of CBD was associated with improvement of dysphagia from ALS.
 While eighteen months after onset, dysphagia progress and speech was almost competely lose, limb weakness, fasciculation, and atrophy worsened relatively less.
-The authors theorize that progression of some but not all symptoms of motor neuron disease may be able to be slowed using CBD.
+The authors theorize that progression of some but not all symptoms of motor neuron disease may be able to be slowed using CBD.reference

 Autism spectrum disorder (ASD) likely involves alterations in certain neurological chemical pathways, such as with glutamate and GABA.
 It is with this idea that a study tested whether CBD altered these pathways in a way that might help with autism, using magnetic resonance spectroscopy.
 The researchers found that CBD was not effective in this manner.
 However, a retrospective case series showed improved behavior in 61% of a sample of children with ASD.
 There was no control group, however.